 Being adopted is often one of the most challenging experiences in a person’s life.
 It’s said to be a lonely journey, and it often can be.
 It can feel like the weight of the world is on your shoulders when you have no one in your life to share your experiences with.
 It can feel isolating and, often many adoptees give up because they just don’t have the motivation to keep going.
 It can be discouraging in many ways.

 We aren’t designed to walk our journeys alone.

 We all need support every now and then.
 Connecting with other Adult Adoptees who understand is a life changing experience.
-Even if they are at different stages of their adoption journey, they’ll understand what it is you’re going through and be able to give you the support you need to keep going.
+Even if they are at different stages of their adoption journey, they’ll understand what it is you’re going through and be able to give you the encouragement you need to keep going.

-Adoptees Connect Support Groups help many people cope with the emotional aspects of being adopted by providing a safe place to share their feelings and challenges.
+Adoptees Connect Groups help many people cope with the emotional aspects of being adopted by providing a safe place to share their feelings and challenges.
 They also allow people to learn from others facing similar situations.

 - Feeling less lonely, isolated or judged

 - Gaining a sense of empowerment and control